aryan096/PrivacyBadgerDataViz/README.md

 ### data:
 - Folder inside src that contains the uploaded .json file by user, all files uploaded will be named 'data.json' (should probably not do this)
-- TODO add errors etc when user uploads a file that is not a .josn file

 ## Project setup